CMDR-WDX/EDMC-Massacres/README.md

 ### Updates
 The plugin pings GitHub on Startup to check if a new version is available.
 The plugin will notify you in the UI if a new version is available.
-You can off this behaviour in the Settings.
+You can turn off this behaviour in the Settings.

 The Version check is the only time the plugins does a Web-Call.
 And all it does is a GET to the [version file](./version).